-The following items must be given to the University's representative at the Final Inspection:
+The following items must be given to the university representative at the Final Inspection:

 - 1. A copy of the General Contractor's and roofing contractor's two-year guarantee. - 2.
-A copy of the roofing manufacturer's standard warranty/guarantee.
+A copy of the roofing manufacturer's standard warranty/quarantee.